marvel80/vibe-code-1/README.md

 # Vibe Code Project

 A naive full-stack web application built with Spring Boot backend and React frontend, purely utilizing vibe coding.
-Objective is to ring in some background music and & vibe code.
+Objective is to ring in some background music & vibe code.

 ## Project Structure